2 - Medical

 - Use bear or pepper spray if available.

-- Fight back if attacked, except by grizzlies.
+- Fight back if attacked, except for grizzly bears.

 - Aim for eyes, nose, or throat with rocks, sticks, or hands.

-- If a grizzly attacks, play dead unless it stalks you, attacks in your tent, or continues attacking - then fight back.
+- If a grizzly bear attacks, play dead unless it stalks you, attacks in your tent, or continues attacking-then fight back.

 - Keep your backpack on; it can offer protection.

 Leeches attach to your skin and suck your blood.
-They can be found in freshwater lakes, ponds, and marshes.
+They can be found in freshwater lakes, ponds, marshes, and on jungle vegetation.

 Symptoms